anderfuller/auto-er/README.md

 ## Solution

 To overcome this changing equilibrium potential, we perform a linear sweep amperometry scan.
-Afterwards, we take the numerical second derivitive and find its maximum.
+Afterwards, we take the numerical second derivative and find its maximum.
 Then, we take a specified percentage of that maximum and operate at the resulting current.

 This ensures that we find the "deviation point" or when the voltage-current relationship is no longer strictly linear.
-At this point, $M_a$ will oxidize on the cathode at the fastest rate possible without reducing any $M_b$.
+At this point, $M_a$ will oxidize on the anode at the fastest rate possible without oxidizing any $M_b$.
 To err on the side of caution, we do not operate at this point, but a percentage below it.
-This is to ensure that we do not oxidze any $M_b$, which nullifies the point of the electrorefining process.
+This is to ensure that we do not oxidize any $M_b$, which nullifies the point of the electrorefining process.

-In order to for the run to automatically complete, we observe the caclulated DC resistance by dividing the measured voltage by the measured current.
+In order to for the run to automatically complete, we observe the calculated DC resistance by dividing the measured voltage by the measured current.
 Once the run is completed and $M_a$ is depleted from the original crucible, the calculated resistance shoots upwards quickly and drastically (as much as 30x normal).
-Once it is above the thresdhold for a long enough amount of time, the run automatically stopss
+Once it is above the threshold for a long enough amount of time, the run automatically stops.

 ## Parameters

-The main parameters specifed by the user are as follows:
+The main parameters specified by the user are as follows:

 ![Procedure](docs/procedure.png)
 ![Sampling Time](docs/sample.png)